jacobangel/jest/docs/JestObjectAPI.md

 ### `jest.unmock(moduleName)`

-Indicates that the module system should never return a mocked version of the specified module from `require()` (e.g. that it should always return the real module).
+Indicates that the module system should return the real module instead of a mocked version of the specified in the import or requires statement.

-The most common use of this API is for specifying the module a given test intends to be testing (and thus doesn't want automatically mocked).
+The most common use of `jest.unmock` is to prevent jest from automatically mocking a module that is being intentionally used in the test file.

 Returns the `jest` object for chaining.